 Graduate Research Conference

-We invite all graduate students to attend our Fall 2019 workshops.
+We invite all graduate students to attend our upcoming workshops.
 Students considering participating in the GRC are highly encouraged to attend one or more of these workshops prior to the conference.

-Both sessions of each workshop will be the same (i.e, the presentation for "The IRB Process" will be the same on December 10th and 11th)
+Both sessions of each workshop will be the same (i.e, the presentation for "Design to Dissemination: How to Manage the Research Process" will be the same on February 11 and 12)

 Friday, March 20, 2020, 8 a.m.–4 p.m.